zarusz/SlimCluster/docs/intro.md

 Package: [SlimCluster.Persistence](https://www.nuget.org/packages/SlimCluster.Persistence)

-The Node (service instance) needs to persist the minimal cluster state in between instance restarts (or crushes) to quickly catch up with the other Nodes in the cluster.
+The Node (service instance) needs to persist the minimal cluster state in between instance restarts (or crashes) to quickly catch up with the other Nodes in the cluster.
 Depending on the plugins and configuration used, such state might include:

 - Last known member list